 In this video, I put together a few more examples of insightful questions to keep the conversation going:

 2. SPEND 90% OF THE INTERVIEW LISTENING — Yes, most of the time, they’ll be talking — NOT you.
 Only interject with insightful comments every once in awhile to show that you’ve done your homework.

 Remember, you’re learning from them, and the best way to do that is to LISTEN.
 As for the other 10% of the time, you should spend that telling them what you’re working on and asking for specific advice.
 This approach is often so effective that the person you’re meeting with will introduce you to even more people.

-3. How to follow up so busy people don’t forget you
+3. How to follow up so that you can connect with busy people

 The biggest mistake people make when connecting to busy people is simply not doing it.